Entrepreneurship Certificate of Completion

 Develop your management team by defining your business needs and locating the best people to support them.
 Assess risks encountered by small businesses and learn how to avert them, including legal considerations, government regulations, insurance needs, and other common business pitfalls.

 |Subject code: XSBT 10062||7 Hours.
-Fee: $169|
+Fee: $189||Not Offered This Semester|

 Managing Small Business Operations, Growth and Human Resources